A homer at home: Lindor's shot helps Indians top Twins 6-1 - WDEF

 Brian Dozier had two hits for the Twins, including an RBI double in the seventh that chased a sweat-drenched Kluber after 104 pitches.
 Minnesota starter Jake Odorizzi (1-1) gave up six hits and four runs, all of them coming across on homers, in five-plus innings.

-Lindor finished 1 for 5, the homer flanked by a par of warning-track flyouts.
+Lindor finished 1 for 5, the homer flanked by a pair of warning-track flyouts.
 Rosario was 1 for 4.

 The series was scheduled before Hurricane Maria hit last September.
 The recovery from the catastrophic storm has been the focus of this trip for the Twins and Indians.